 Need cause marketing examples?

+Reebok teamed up with Avon 39.
 The Avon 39 Walk to End Breast Cancer is a 39-mile walk to raise awareness and funding for breast cancer.

 Avon 39 gets significant visibility and cash, whilst being associated with such a worthy cause enhances Reebok’s brand.

 What about cause marketing resources?

-23. Celebrity marketing
+24. Celebrity marketing

 What is celebrity marketing?

+The logic is that celebrity endorsements increase sales because consumers can connect and identify with someone.
 In other words, to them, it feels like they’re buying from the celebrity and not a faceless business.